10 April 2008

 What is all this nonsense about the "Olympic Spirit" and the world of sports resting atop some kind of pedestal that towers above less important things like basic human rights?
 Is jumping higher than someone else more important than the rape of neighboring nations, and the wanton slaughter of human beings because they are considered less important than material gain and political objectives?
 How can one person running faster than another be more important than entire families being starved or hacked to death by those who think they are the wrong kind of people?
 I'm talking about the Nazi Olympics in 1936, of course.
 Nothing like that ever happens nowadays.

 If you plan to visit San Francisco and love Thai food, I hope you will try Thep Phanom, mentioned above.
-Although I am lucky enough to eat Thai food every day, I still dream about their tom kha gai (thick chicken in coconut milk soup), and their lusciously zippy gung kratiem.
+Although I am lucky enough to eat Thai food every day, I still dream about their tom kha gai (thick coconut milk soup with chicken and straw mushrooms), and their lusciously zippy gung kratiem.
 Hmmm.
 I wonder if they deliver to condos in Bangkok.